deepakbharani/Stock_Valuation_Bot/README.md

 Base.py is the base class which reads the financial statements as .txt files and formats the data to create a data frame which can be used for further analysis

+Base.Py class has a method "variablefunction" where the variables are assigned with financial data.
+New variables must be defined here to use them later in the code

 # LiquidityRatio.py
 This Subclass helps to calculate the Liquidity ratios such as
 - Current Ratio
 - Cash Ratio
 - Operating Cashflow Ratio, with the data which are now available as a dataframe from Base class method 'listformatter'